accetto/ubuntu-vnc-xfce-g3/docker/xfce-firefox/README.md

   - [Issues, Wiki and Discussions](#issues-wiki-and-discussions)
   - [Credits](#credits)

-***

-**Warning** about images with Firefox

-There is no single-process Firefox image in this repository and the multi-process mode is always enabled.
-Be aware, that multi-process requires larger shared memory (`/dev/shm`).
-At least 256MB is recommended.
-Please check the **Firefox multi-process** page in [this Wiki][that-wiki-firefox-multiprocess] for more information and the instructions, how to set the shared memory size in different scenarios.

-***

-This repository contains resources for building Docker images based on [Ubuntu 20.04 LTS][docker-ubuntu] with [Xfce][xfce] desktop environment, [VNC][tigervnc]/[noVNC][novnc] servers for headless use and the current [Firefox Quantum][firefox] web browser.

 This is the **third generation** (G3) of my headless images.
 The **second generation** (G2) of similar images is contained in the GitHub repositories [accetto/xubuntu-vnc][accetto-github-xubuntu-vnc] and [accetto/xubuntu-vnc-novnc][accetto-github-xubuntu-vnc-novnc].
 The **first generation** (G1) of similar images is contained in the GitHub repositories [accetto/ubuntu-vnc-xfce-firefox][accetto-github-ubuntu-vnc-xfce-firefox] and [accetto/ubuntu-vnc-xfce-firefox-plus][accetto-github-ubuntu-vnc-xfce-firefox-plus].